-Maine lawmakers continue debate over fate of Pine Tree Development Zones
+Maine lawmakers continue debate over Pine Tree Development Zones

 On Thursday, the legislative committee will take testimony on a bill that would extend the life of the program to 2023.
 Pine Tree Zones were first established under former Democratic Gov. John Baldacci as a way to spur economic development.

-Senate Minority Leader Troy Jackson, D-Allagash, is the sponsor of the bill that was requested by Department of Economic and Community Development Commissioner George Gervais, an appointee of Republican Gov. Paul LePage.
+Senate Minority Leader Troy Jackson, D-Allagash, is the sponsor of the bill, which was requested by Department of Economic and Community Development Commissioner George Gervais, an appointee of Republican Gov. Paul LePage.
 Other lawmakers on the bill include Republicans and Democrats in both the House and the Senate.

 Jackson said Monday he’s seen the tax-credit program work the way it was intended to in his district in Aroostook County.
 He said the program was used effectively by a paper mill in Madawaska that is now being operated by Twin Rivers but was previously owned by Fraser Paper Co.

-“I want to see more accountability but some businesses have used it the way it was intended, so I’m not wanting to throw it away,” Jackson said.
+“I want to see more accountability, but some businesses have used it the way it was intended, so I’m not wanting to throw it away,” Jackson said.

 He said Pine Tree Zones were one of the few incentives the state could offer businesses to draw them to Maine or to keep them here.
 He said the tax breaks helped the Twin Rivers mill restructure in a way that it was able to avoid closure and it now appears to be on a more solid financial footing.
-The loss of the mill, which Jackson described as an “anchor” for the community, would be devastating to the region, Jackson said.
+The loss of the mill, which Jackson described as an “anchor” for the community, would be devastating to the region, he said.

 “This is a major, major employer and one of the top jobs for our region that you can get,” Jackson said, noting that keeping the mill open also saves the jobs of loggers.
 Some have called the program just another form of “corporate welfare,” but Jackson said he doesn’t see it that way.